oil in, oil out. but is it acne-safe? - UPDATED MARCH 2025

 OK - WHAT ARE MY BEST OPTIONS?!

-so with the oil comparison chart, cross-referencing and our acne-know-how, i've compiled a list of which oils are your healthiest best bets to buy for cooking at home. some of them we haven't tested yet for either topical comedogenicity, internal comedogenicity or inflammatory responses, and these are noted in blue.
+so with the above mentioned oil comparison chart cross-referenced with our acne-know-how, i've compiled a list of which oils are your healthiest best bets to buy for cooking at home. some of them we haven't tested yet for either topical comedogenicity, internal comedogenicity or inflammatory responses, and these are noted in blue.

-these oils may not be the easiest to find, and may require a trip to a health food store (like rainbow - which has a great bulk oil section, or berkeley bowl, which has tons of variety). and of course, the good old internet can help ship things to your door as well!
+these oils may not be the easiest to find in conventional grocery stores, and may require a trip to a health food store (like sf's rainbow grocery - which has a great bulk oil section, bulk stores re-up and the food mill or grocery great berkeley bowl in the east bay area, ca). and of course, the good old internet can help ship things to your door as well!

 for cold cooking: like salads